Berger Park Cultural Center

 6205 N Sheridan Road, Chicago IL

-Join us for the first gathering of a new book club, named after our seed text Reading the Landscape by May Theilgaard Watts.
+Join us for an evolving reading group, named after our seed text Reading the Landscape by May Theilgaard Watts.
 The 1957 edition of this work carried the subtitle: ‘An Adventure in Ecology’ and this is what we wish our group reading and discussion to be – purposefully following where the text/landscape takes us.

 Roman Susan will aim to have a handful of copies of Reading the Landscape we can loan to anyone who would like to participate.
 Right now we are reading the second edition of this work, Reading the Landscape of America, which was published 18 years after the first publication.
 This edition includes postscripts to chapters that revisit landscapes described decades earlier.
 You can start wherever you want – first version, revised, or something else entirely, in the spirit of ‘An Adventure in Ecology’ – let us know what you find!